TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          character in TYPO3 tables syntax – and that might confuse columns in tables.)

-         It is required to enable the default JS and not disable it. (see `removeDefaultJS`)
+         It is required to enable the default JavaScript and not disable it. (see :ref:`removeDefaultJS <setup-config-removedefaultjs>`)

 .. index:: config; spamProtectEmailAddresses_atSubst